Marin Computer Center

-Opened in 1977 in Marin County, CA, the Marin Computer Center was the world's first public access microcomputer center.
-The non-profit company was co-created by David Fox (later to become one of Lucasfilm Games' founding members) and Annie Fox an author.
+Opened in 1977 in Marin County, California, the Marin Computer Center was the world's first public access microcomputer center.
+The non-profit company was co-created by David Fox (later to become one of Lucasfilm Games' founding members) and author Annie Fox.

 MCC (as it was known) initially featured the Atari 2600, an Equinox 100, 9 Processor Technology Sol 20 computers (S-100 bus systems), the Radio Shack Model I and the Commodore PET.
 In addition to providing computer access to the public it had classes on the programming language BASIC.
-Later it added Apple II and Atari 800 computers, for a total of about 40 systems.
+Later, it added Apple II and Atari 8-bit computers, for a total of about 40 systems.

 The Foxes left MCC in 1981, turning it over to new management, and later to the teens and young adults who helped run it.